 These agents are ideal for use in Class A and B hazards.
 For Class A hazards, a minimum design concentration of 7 percent by volume is recommended with a concentration of 7.6 percent by volume for manually operated systems.
 Class B hazards are designed with a 30 percent safety factor.

-Discharge valves are composed of brass and stainless steel with rubber seals, and the system utilizes mechanical and electrical actuators for discharge.
+Discharge valves are composed of brass and stainless steel with rubber seals and the system utilizes mechanical and electrical actuators for discharge.
 Six tanks can be simultaneously actuated using pneumatic actuators.
-A dual outlet valve provides the capability to protect two rooms of different size or a room and under floor with a single tank.
+A dual outlet valve provides the capability to protect two rooms of different sizes or or a room and under floor with a single tank.

 Cross-zoned photoelectric smoke detectors reduce potentially unwanted discharge by providing a pull station/abort to release the system.

 The alarming device, consisting of audible and visual fire condition indication, uses a system of a bell and horn strobe to signal the start of the release time delay.

 All cable assemblies are used on all circuits, except for the release circuit, which uses a four-conductor plenum rated cable type CMP, which complies with the NFPA 70 Article 760 for use on power limited fire alarm circuits.
 Each of the four conductors is composed of stranded 18 AWG copper with extruded insulation covered with an aluminum shield and a white Mylar outer jacket.